 Weighing your Options

-So we know that graduate school requires time, money and commitment for both a Masters and a PhD So which should you choose?
+So we know that graduate school requires time, money and commitment for both Masters and a PhD.
+So which should you choose?

 A Masters degree has some definite benefits in that it requires less time and money than a doctoral degree, but will still set you apart from the crowd who only have a Bachelor degree.
 The Masters degree can allow specialization within a field.
 The degree works especially well for those who have been working in a particular career for some time and hope to advance or gain new knowledge that will qualify them for a different position within their field.